Cancelled expressways in Toronto: Ongoing political debate

 Highway advocates, notably frequent political candidate Abel Van Wyk, believe in the necessity of the expressways to meet high demand from suburban growth and automobile traffic between suburbs and the downtown core.
 Those advocates also believe in the necessity of new expressways to reduce the traffic congestion of the existing expressways.
 Opposing groups, including residents of the core, are opposed to expansion because of the air pollution, noise and health effects associated with expressways.
 These impact the standard of living in urban areas and hinder urban growth.
 Transit advocates point to the higher capacity of a transit line compared to an expressway as better use of government resources.
 Cycling advocates promote cycling routes as an alternative for commuting and recreation.

 Special interest groups have formed to advocate for expressway construction in Toronto.
 A Scarborough-based citizen group called the Citizens' Transportation Alliance of Greater Toronto advocates for a restart of expressway construction in Toronto.
 The group proposes the construction of one new expressway to the northwest of Toronto, most likely an expansion of Black Creek Drive, and one expressway to the east through Scarborough, along a hydro corridor or an expansion of Kingston Road.
 The group also supports filling in the 'missing links' of the arterial road grid.
 Based upon the group's proposal, a prominent association of automobile owners, the Canadian Automobile Association, published a plan in 2004 of expansion within the City borders to address the congestion.
 This included the building of a new Scarborough Expressway through a route over Lake Ontario, new expressways and arterial roads and the building of the Richview Expressway.
 It was quickly dismissed by members of Toronto City Council.

 The City of Toronto government, along with the Government of Ontario, is focused instead on transit alternatives.
 The City aims to reduce the need for highways through improvements and additions to the current transit network, as described in the Transit City plan.
 In April 2009, the province announced that several initiatives of the Transit City plan, including an east–west Eglinton Light Rail line connecting to the airport, would proceed on accelerated construction schedules.
 The Line 1 subway was extended north to Vaughan and the Eglinton Crosstown LRT line is under construction.
 It is proposed that Line 1 be extended north to Richmond Hill, Line 2 east to Scarborough City Centre, Line 5 west to Toronto Pearson International Airport and a new line, the Ontario Line, is proposed to serve the core and neighbourhoods in the former North York and East York districts.

 Other plans debated during municipal elections have included the development of new toll highways and/or expansion of current expressways through the conversion to tolls.
-However, Toll highways have been seen as political poison, and no politician has made them a part of any election campaign.
+However, toll highways have been seen as politically unpopular, and no politician has made them a part of any election campaign.